brittanyharrison/IAC_ansible/README.md

 **Playbooks**
 - Playbooks describe the tasks to be done by declaring configurations in order to bring a managed node into the desired state.

-- Playbooks are files written in YAML.
+- Playbooks are files written in YAML - Yet Another markup Language.

 - Syntax starts with 3 dashes and then a list of plays